dave-leeper/mock-server/README.md

 the database connector class to interpret this data.
 This field is ignored when the connector is set up to use a backend database server using the backendURL parameter.
-* **generateElasticsearchConnectionAPI (Elasticsearch only)**<br/>
-Example: true<br/>
-A boolean value indicating if connection REST APIs should be generated for the connection.
-Optional.
-Defaults to false.
-These APIs are described in the API section, below.
-* **generateElasticsearchIndexAPI (Elasticsearch only)**<br/>
-Example: true<br/>
-A boolean value indicating if index REST APIs should be generated for the connection.
-Optional.
-Defaults to false.
-These APIs are described in the API section, below.
-* **generateElasticsearchDataAPI (Elasticsearch only)**<br/>
-Example: true<br/>
-A boolean value indicating if data REST APIs should be generated for the connection.
-Optional.
-Defaults to false.
-These APIs are described in the API section, below.
-* **generateMongoConnectionAPI (Mongo only)**<br/>
-Example: true<br/>
-A boolean value indicating if connection REST APIs should be generated for the connection.
-Optional.
-Defaults to false.
-These APIs are described in the API section, below.
-* **generateMongoCollectionAPI (Mongo only)**<br/>
-Example: true<br/>
-A boolean value indicating if collection REST APIs should be generated for the connection.
-Optional.
-Defaults to false.
-These APIs are described in the API section, below.
-* **generateMongoDataAPI (Mongo only)**<br/>
-Example: true<br/>
-A boolean value indicating if data REST APIs should be generated for the connection.
-Optional.
-Defaults to false.
-These APIs are described in the API section, below.
 * **authentication**<br/>
 Example: "local"<br/>
 Sets the authentication strategy used by this route.
 Optional.
 Usually only